 Agency policy 409.09 requires that if first staff responder is not a security staff member, the responder is required to request that the alleged victim not take any actions that could destroy physical evidence, and then notify security staff.
 Non-security staff (caseworkers, medical and mental health staff) interviewed were cognizant of their duty to request the victim and abuser to not take any actions that could destroy physical evidence and to notify security staff.
 There were no sexual abuse cases in the past 12 months where an allegation was reported to a non-security staff member.
-There were no cases reported to non-security staff where they notified security staff of the incident.
+There was one case reported to Medical/Mental Health of an incident alleged to have happened while at another facility.
+A copy of the report was secured to confirm security was notified appropriately.
 I reviewed the investigative files for each PREA case reported in the past 12 months and determined that non-security and security staff responded appropriately as required.

-115.65 Coordinated response Auditor Overall Determination: Meets Standard Auditor Discussion The facility has a written institutional response plan to coordinate actions taken in response to an incident of sexual abuse among staff first responders, medical and mental health practitioners, investigators, and facility leadership.
+115.65 Coordinated response Auditor Overall Determination: Meets Standard Auditor Discussion The facility has a written institutional response plan, 300.34, to coordinate actions taken in response to an incident of sexual abuse among staff first responders, medical and mental health practitioners, investigators, and facility leadership.
 I have secured and reviewed the coordinated response plan.
 The coordinated response plan coordinates the actions of staff first responders, medical and mental health practitioners, investigators and facility leadership when responding to an incident of sexual abuse.
 Interviews with the Warden/Superintendent, investigators, medical/mental health and PREA Manager confirm that there is a coordinated response plan for the facility.